Paradise: Love

-Paradise: Love (Paradies: Liebe) is a 2012 drama film directed by Ulrich Seidl.
+Paradise: Love (Paradies: Liebe) is a 2012 drama film directed by Ulrich Seidl and co-written with Veronika Franz.
 It tells the story of a 50-year-old Austrian woman who travels to Kenya as a sex tourist.

-The project is an Austrian production with co-producers in Germany and France.
-It is the first installment in Seidl's Paradise trilogy, a project first conceived as one film with three parallel stories.
+An Austrian production with co-producers in Germany and France, it is the first installment in Seidl's Paradise trilogy, a project first conceived as one film with three parallel stories; succeeded by Faith and Hope.
 Paradise: Love competed at the 2012 Cannes Film Festival.
 It subsequently screened within such festivals as Toronto International Film Festival, Maryland Film Festival and New Zealand International Film Festival.